 Their standard size particle resin Purolite C100E is specially designed in a way to purify the industrial as well as domestic portable water.

-I have a water softener that does everything.
+Alex says that: I have a water softener that does everything.
 Until I bypassed the softener, all of the water in my house was sluggish.

 It was difficult to remove the tank from my water softener or get the 100 pounds of wet resin out of the tank, not to mention three bags of wet salt out on top of that.
 The whole transfer took me approximately 4 hours.
 The old resin looked like an orange, thick pudding.
 I did buy a funnel, and I’m glad I did because it would have been a disaster pouring that hundred pounds of dry resin into an empty tank.
 Tests Analyzes that this Water Softener Resin is best and prevents home appliances from damaging, its also excellent choice as it removes high containment from well water.

 I’m ecstatic about the water’s gentleness again; I believe it’s perhaps better than new, and I saved $300.
 Would I do it again?
 I’m unsure and would avoid doing so until the softener is at least 14 years old.